kc-si/Advent-of-code-2021/README.md

 ## Installation:

+You can just download repository, install gem libraries: To install go to main of this repository and run from command line:

+bundle install

-You can just download repository, go to **<em> ./lib </em>** and run each scripts from command line,  exmaple :
+Now go to ./lib and run each scripts from command line, exmaple :

   ruby task_002.rb

-   > then scripts ask you for input data file name : **<em> input2 </em>**  for this task
+    then scripts ask you for input data file name : input2 for this task

 or starting from day 3 task you can use form:

   ruby task_003.rb input3

 where input3 is a name of input data file.